amplication/docs/docs/platform-features/blueprints.md

 ### Relations

-Relations define connections between different blueprints, allowing you to model in-depth relationships in your architecture.
+Relations define connections between different blueprints, enabling you to model sophisticated relationships in your architecture.
+These relationships are available during the code generation process, allowing plugins to generate dynamic code based on connected resources and their configurations.

 For example, you can:

-1. Connect service blueprints to their deployment configurations
+1. Connect services to their deployment configurations
 2. Link services to their respective databases
 3. Define dependencies between different components

+The context from these relationships enables intelligent code generation that understands how your resources interact and depend on each other.

 ![Relations between Blueprints](./assets/blueprints/relations.png)